JustAnAccountForLearning/ski-intake-form/README.txt

 Known issues:
     Findcustomer does not work if the name is not an EXACT match.
 Will need to filter inputs.
     There are extremely limited security checks server side.
-    Still attached to CS50 library.
-I'm hoping the only things I'm pulling are SQL and Flask from this.
     Code needs to be refactored.
 Especially the JavaScript files.
 Ran into issues with import/export and web security.
 Little over my head.
     Images should be static files instead of web urls and they should be our own content.